la2050/challenge/_2020/learn/aim4theheart-org.md

   accessible assists in relieving the angst that many of us are feeling and will have a positive impact on our mental health as we move through these uncertain times.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  Convergence & Freeborn Productions, in collaboration with Aim 4 the Heart, work as the for-profit vertical that will allow for Aim 4 the Heart to scale as a non-profit organization.
+We will be building out the infrastructure, county broad reach, brand integration & donations, live event actions, and volunteers to scale what has already successfully worked, to a more extensive scope of audiences and individuals.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Host public events or gatherings